TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 _**Note 1**.
 The full code is available here: RPC decryptor [github/TheBestTvarynka/trash-code/rpc-decryptor](https://github.com/TheBestTvarynka/trash-code/tree/feat/rpc-kerberos-encryption/rpc-decryptor)._

 _**Note 2**.
-Note.
-All the code in this article is not production-ready!
-The only purpose of the code below is to show the algorithm's correctness._
+The code in this article is not production-ready! **The only purpose of the code below is to show the algorithm's correctness.**_

-Let's start from simple things.
+Let's start with simple things.
 Here is a small [`SecBuffer`](https://learn.microsoft.com/en-us/windows/win32/api/sspi/ns-sspi-secbuffer) implementation.
-We don't need nothing more complex.
+We don't need anything more complex.

 ```rust
 pub const DATA: u32 = 1;